 - clear electric-family identity

-- coated construction is part of the approved evidence set
+- coated construction is part of the product-family identity

 - useful for readers deciding whether coated construction belongs in their shortlist